 I don’t care if you grow orchids, collect stamps, brew beer or have the worlds largest collection of refrigerator magnets.
 You can find a way to make money on all of them!

 If your hobby includes a skill or talent that is developed over time, you can teach others the basics.
-Examples here are cooking, knitting, crocheting, sewing, fishing, tying flies, raising worms ( Okay, Okay, so I’m hooked on fishing…!)
+Examples here are cooking, knitting, crocheting, sewing, fishing, tying flies, or raising worms.
+Okay, Okay, so I’m hooked on fishing…!

 Find a local recreation group or even a Community College that offers night classes in non-credit programs.
 You can teach others how to do what you do.
 If there is enough interest, these little workshops can become a sales platform for further classes, or services, or perhaps your “students” can become your customers.
 They don’t pay thousands of dollars, but I imagine you might enjoy talking about your passion, wouldn’t you?

 If you are a collector – (coins come to mind – they are hardly ever worth less than face value!) how extensive is your collection?
 Do you have duplicates that you would like to trade for other items, perhaps sell some of them?
 Do you have a unique way of cataloging, displaying or storing your collection?

 Due to the miracle of the internet, you can almost immediately be put in touch with thousands of people who share the same interests.
 And they just might be potential customers for pieces from your collections or your knowledge.

 Writing an ebook or even publishing a small pamphlet is a very easy way to make a few bucks.
 Setup a stall at a flea market selling your collection or crafts, and of course you can also sell your “how-to” guide – how they can create or collect in the same way you do – and avoid the learning curve, or pitfalls.
 (Experience is the best teacher, but I say, other’s experience is much cheaper!)